appscode/blog/content/post/kubedb-v2024.08.16/index.md

 - zookeeper
 ---

 We are excited to announce the release of KubeDB v2024.7.x!
-This release introduces the kubedb.com/v1 APIVersion support for KubeDB-supported following databases:
+This release introduces support for the kubedb.com/v1 APIVersion across the following KubeDB-supported databases:
 - PostgreSQL
 - MongoDB
 - MySQL